 Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Editor.

 For example, if you type the following text in the Visual Content Editor …

-Your text will look like this when you publish your post …
+Your text will look like this when your post is published …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).

 - “>” (closed angled bracket) = “>“